lebronbrian23/ml4-online-retail/README.md

 ## 📌 Project Overview

-Clustering: How do customers cluster based on their purchasing behavior (eg., product quantities, unit prices, and transaction frequency)
+Clustering: We are to segment customers into meaningful behavioral groups based on their purchasing behavior(eg., product quantities, unit prices, and transaction frequency), country of origins etc.

-TODO (adjust and complete): This project explores both supervised and unsupervised learning techniques to cluster customers based on purchasing behavior: Recency, Frequency, and Monetary like  product quantities, unit prices, and transaction frequency to help business owner .
+TODO (adjust and complete): This project explores both supervised and unsupervised learning techniques to cluster customers based on purchasing behavior: Recency, Frequency, and Monetary like  product quantities, unit prices, and transaction frequency to help business decision and stretegie.
+The project tries to identify differnt segments based on the clustering results to reflect customer behaviour.
+This can provide customer insights to turn complex purchasing data into actionable insights that are easy to interpret to non-technical user.

 **Dataset Summary:**
-TODO (adjust and complete) This transactional dataset contains all purchases made between 01/12/2010 and 09/12/2011 by customers of a UK-based online retailer specializing in unique all-occasion gifts.
+This transactional dataset contains all purchases made between 01/12/2010 and 09/12/2011 by customers of a UK-based online retailer specializing in unique all-occasion gifts.
 Many customers are wholesalers.
-The raw dataset has about 541909 records.
+The raw dataset has about 541909 records with eight fields:InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country.

----

 ## 🎯 Objectives & Success Criteria